jwlms/dotfiles/README.md

 # Joshua's dotfiles

 I forked these from Mathias Bynens.
-They're specific to my setup and I advise use with caution.
+They're specific to my setup and if you're going to use them, I advise you look through things first and use with caution.
+You're probably better off forking [Mathias' repo](https://github.com/mathiasbynens/dotfiles/issues).

 ## Installation